-Total Projected Budget: \$900,000.00 Total HUD Disaster Recovery Funds: \$250,000.00 Obligated HUD Disaster Funds to Date: \$250,000.00 Unobligated HUD Disaster Funds to Date: \$0.00 Cumulative HUD Disaster Funds to Date: \$0.00
+Total Projected Budget: \$900,000.00 Total HUD Disaster Recovery Funds: \$250,000.00 Obligated HUD Disaster Funds to Date: \$250,000.00 Unobligated HUD Disaster Funds to Date: \$0.00 Cumulative HUD Disaster Funds to Date: \$216,455.00

-Measure Description Expected Quantity Cumulative to Date

-of Businesses N/A 0

-of Non-business Organizations benefitting N/A 0

-of Total People reached through advertisements N/A 0
+Measure Description Expected Quantity Cumulative to Date of Businesses N/A 0 of Non-business Organizations benefitting N/A 6 of Total People reached through N/A 0

+advertisements

-of Total Visitors attracted to Lower Manhattan 1500000 0
+of Total Visitors attracted to Lower Manhattan 1500000 160000

-of Posted Advertisements for Tourism Initiatives N/A 0
+of Posted Advertisements for Tourism Initiatives N/A 70

 of Website visits N/A 0

-of Distributed Materials N/A 0
+of Distributed Materials N/A 23200

 of M/WBEs Benefiting N/A 0

-of Temporary Jobs Created N/A 0
+of Temporary Jobs Created N/A 6

 of Permanent Jobs Created N/A 0

-SPLENDOR OF FLORENCE FESTIVAL NYC 2004 --- After reviewing a funding proposal submitted to the LMDC by Florentine Festivals USA, a non-profit 501(c)(3) entity and the creators of Splendor of Florence, an internal LMDC committee determined that Splendor of Florence Festival NYC 2004 (the "Festival") would contribute to cultural life in Lower Manhattan in a manner consistent with the LMDC's mission.
-LMDC has been charged with facilitating the revitalization of Lower Manhattan and promoting arts and culture in the area is a major component of LMDC's efforts.
+LMDC has been charged with facilitating the revitalization of Lower Manhattan, and promoting arts, culture, and visitation in the area is a component of LMDC's efforts.
 Arts and culture played an important role in the economic revitalization of 15th century Florence, Italy, and Splendor of Florence Festival NYC 2004, themed "the original Renaissance of Lower Manhattan," celebrated this premier city of art and culture by creating the opportunity for of artistic, cultural, musical, culinary and educational events-all at no cost.
-On February 19, the LMDC Board of Directors approved this recommendation.
-Held throughout Lower Manhattan in multiple venues in and around The World Financial Center, including Federal Hall, Pace University, Stuyvesant High School, and the Museum of Jewish Heritage, the Festival focused on the bond forged between wellrenowned Tuscan artists, as well as Renaissance artisans and the ageless treasures that exist today as a result of that connection.
+On February 19, the LMDC Board of Directors approved the funding for this festival.
+Held throughout Lower Manhattan in multiple venues in and around The World Financial Center, including Federal Hall, Pace University, Stuyvesant High School, and the Museum of Jewish Heritage, the Festival focused on the bond forged between well-renowned Tuscan artists, as well as Renaissance artisans and the ageless treasures that exist today as a result of that connection.
 The Festival demonstrated that modern technology need not be a substitute for creating beautiful objects inspired by the mind and crafted by hand.
 The Festival also offered participants the unique opportunity to view historical paintings and modern photography in the Florentine fashion: At Federal Hall, over twenty 16th and 17th Century portraits on loan from the Uffizi Gallery in Florence, Italy are being displayed until mid-November; in addition, David Lees photography depicting Florence's great flood of 1966 is available for viewing at the Courtyard Gallery of the WFC.
 Information regarding the Festival was distributed throughout New York City and the tri-State area: Advertisements with LMDC and/or HUD logo appeared in The New York Times, Downtown Express, and Time Out New York; the Festival's brochure, which included a quote from LMDC President Kevin M. Rampe, the LMDC logo, and HUD text, was distributed to hundreds of thousands of residents and employees in the tri-state area; and Festival posters exhibiting LMDC's logo were placed throughout Lower Manhattan.
 The Festival attracted participants from various segments of the community including residents and employees from Lower Manhattan, students throughout the New York City area, as well as visitors from all five boroughs and the tri-state area.
 Additionally, both domestic and international tourists came to lower Manhattan to take advantage of the offerings provided by Splendor of Florence Festival NYC 2004.
 Many tourists were visiting Federal Hall and the World Financial Center for the first time.